particle-iot/docs/src/content/reference/datasheets/b-series/b504-datasheet.md

 Single quantity B-SoM units and developer kits include a PARANTGN1EA antenna.
 Tray quantities of the B-SoM do not include antennas.
 If not using the GNSS feature, the antenna can be omitted from your design.

+{{!-- BEGIN shared-blurb a33dc9e7-17a7-4a03-87d6-88b8a534600f --}}
 - GNSS support requires a [firmware library](https://github.com/particle-iot/particle-som-gnss).
+This library is not currently compatible with the B504 (EG91 cellular modem), but support is planned for the future.
-- Feature such of high-precision, dead-reckoning, and high updates rates will require an external GNSS chip.
+- Features such of high-precision, dead-reckoning, and high updates rates will require an external GNSS chip.
+{{!-- END shared-blurb --}}

 #### General antenna guidance